 If your business modifies its contact information, it can create disruption for both customers and search engines alike.
 Do you know all the online places you need to update if your company changes address, or phone number, or email details?
 Your business is probably listed in a lot of different places, such as business directories or social networks.
 In fact, anywhere someone might be looking for information about local businesses like yours.

 We know you want your company to be the leader in local SEO.
 But to do this, you need to know how important it is that your business details are correct and consistent across the web.
 In other words, you need a good NAP.

 What is NAP and Why Does It Matter?

 Digital marketing is full of acronyms – SEO, SEM, CTR, CPC, CPA to name a few.
 You’ve probably heard your digital marketing agency mention NAP and wondered what on earth they are talking about and why a bit of afternoon shut-eye will help your business.

 NAP stands for the Name, Address, and Phone Number and is a critical factor in local Search Engine Optimisation.
 It influences the companies Google and other search engines show for local intent searches.

 If you have two similar listings, such as Jack Smith Tyre Shop and JS Tyre Shop – Car Repairs, Google will see two different businesses.

-As a result, your local SEO efforts will be disjointed, leading to less Google “juice”, and potentially lowering your local rankings.
+This means that your local SEO efforts will be misaligned, leading to less Google “juice”, and potentially negatively affecting your rankings.
 And it’s not enough just to have a consistent name.
 You must also have the same address and the phone number, in the same format, across all your channels.

 Put simply, if it confuses readers, it confuses search engines.
 Do your customers know with 100% certainty that Jack Smith is the owner of both tyre shops?
 Or is the actual business name Tyre Shop and Car Repairs?
 And what does JS stand for?
 Jack Smith?
 Or Jon Snow?